M0rdial/THM-WriteUps/medium/Hackpark.md

 ## Summary

 Gather information about the target machine using a network scanner tool.
 Than use hydra to bruteforce the login page on the website being hosted.
 Upload and execute our payload on the website and get a reverse shell, which leads to compromising the webserver.
-We then pivot to a more stable reverse shell and escalate our privileges to Root/Administrator.
+I then pivot to a more stable reverse shell and escalate our privileges to Root/Administrator.

 ## Tools Used
  - Rustscan/Nmap